dgkntrz/slamresearch/README.md

 ### output

-This folder consists of all the converted output data created from algorithms.
+This folder consists of all the output data created from algorithms.

 ### graphs